chrjoh/pcapparse/README.md

 =========

 The program parses the given pcap file trying to extract the ntlm challenge response or ftp user and password.
-(Was written to crack FRA challenge 2015, part 4)
+(Was written to crack FRA challenge 2015, part 4).

+Adding kerberos v5 parsing using asn.1 parser, mostly to learn how this is done.
+It is experimental and at the moment only looks for kerberos UDP requests on port 88.

 ## Dependencies
 Pcap parse requires [gopacket](https://github.com/google/gopacket).